qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 The Hong Kong University of Science and Technology (HKUST) was ranked 44th by QS World University Rankings 2026, and 28th in Computer Science by Times Higher Education World University Rankings 2025.

  At Information Hub, you'll be in a vibrant and diverse PhD community, thriving on interdisciplinary collaboration and innovation.
-Our state-of-the-art facilities and supportive academic network provide an fantastic environment to pursue your research passions and make a meaningful impact in the field of HCI/
+Our state-of-the-art facilities and supportive academic network provide an fantastic environment to pursue your research passions and make a meaningful impact in the field of HCI

 As a supervisor, I take a hands-on, collaborative approach and view PhD students as equal partners in the research process.
 I thrive on open dialogue, mutual respect, and shared problem-solving, and I am committed to fostering an environment where you are empowered to take intellectual ownership of their work.